prettygirl144/UniLoop/AUTH0_SETUP_GUIDE.md

-# Auth0 Setup Guide for Campus Connect
+# Auth0 Setup Guide for UniLoop

-This guide will help you set up Auth0 authentication for the Campus Connect application with Google OAuth only.
+This guide will help you set up Auth0 authentication for the UniLoop application with Google OAuth only.

 ## Prerequisites